MetaMask/snap-7715-permissions/README.md

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.

+### Opening pull request

+Both `@metamask/permissions-kernel` and `@metamask/7715-permissions-provider` require the environment variable `SNAP_ENV=production` to be set when creating the final commit for your PR.
+The `SNAP_ENV` value dynamically sets snapped values in the source code, so changing this value will update the `manifest.source.shasum`.

+When CI runs, it will use the `SNAP_ENV=production` value.
+If this value is changed, the PRs `manifest.source.shasum` will not match the CI build shasum, which is required for CI to pass.
+Follow the steps below to produce a valid shasum.
+Please note that this is a manual process, and an alternative path toward automation should be investigated.

+1. Set the .env `SNAP_ENV=production` in:
+   - `./packages/permissions-kernel-snap/.env`
+   - `./packages/permissions-provider-snap/.env`
+2. Building the snaps with `yarn build` should update the shasum if applicable.
+3. Push changes to your remote branch.

 ### Using NPM packages with scripts

 Scripts are disabled by default for security reasons.
 If you need to use NPM